 Stories | December 22, 2017 | Read Time: 4 minutes

-Monsanto’s Gothenburg Water Utilization Learning Center in Gothenburg, Nebraska, is focused on helping farmers achieve their yield and productivity goals with an emphasis on water utilization in a Great Plains environment that features extremes in temperature, wind speed and precipitation.
+Monsanto’s Gothenburg Water Utilization Learning Center in Gothenburg, Nebraska, is focused on helping farmers sustainably grow their crops with an emphasis on water utilization in the Great Plains environment where extremes in temperature, wind speed and precipitation are constant obstacles.
 The 324-acre research farm uses a three-pronged, systems-based approach in helping farmers manage drought through traditional plant breeding, biotech traits, and implementing agronomic practices in the field.

 An important part of the research at Gothenburg revolves around no-till and cover crop practices and their impact on soil health.